fabiovilaca/Induction/Lithium/README.md

 # Lithium Induction 📚

-This program aims to accelerate the learning curve of product design using the Elevation platform.
+This program aims to preper you to all the challenges your gonna find developing in lithium micro-service.

-Here you will find all the tools you need to design a product from scratch, using patterns and strategies that will facilitate code maintenance, improve performance and enhance scalability.
+Here you will find all the tools and all documentation to improve your performance.

 Lets start!